 Multnomah Falls is the highest waterfall in the state of Oregon.
 The falls are easily accessible along a quick walking path.
-The 611 foot tall waterfall is truly spectacular.
+The 611-foot tall waterfall is truly spectacular.

-There is a restaurant on site along with a gift shop and interpretive center.
+There is a restaurant on-site along with a gift shop and interpretive center.
 Keep an eye out for gorgeous wildflowers and possible wildlife.
 You never know what you will see as you wander the trails enjoying the gorgeous view of the waterfalls.

 From Multnomah Falls we hit the road and headed for gorgeous Hood River, Oregon.
 Hood River's Valley has 15,000 acres of orchards that produce approximately 45% of the nation's winter pear crop.
 One thing that might surprise you is Hood River is often considered the windsurfing capital of the world.
 You can enjoy a great day on the water and then savor a farm to table dinner with local wines!
 The perfect combination of adventure and delicious food.

 Plus check out the amazing view of Mount Hood from Draper Girls Country Farm!
-The perfect spot to relax and enjoy your fresh picked fruit with this gorgeous view.
+The perfect spot to relax and enjoy your fresh-picked fruit with this gorgeous view.

-How can you go wrong with fresh produce from the farm incorporated into delicious pizzas.
+How can you go wrong with fresh produce from the farm incorporated into delicious pizzas?
 A few not to be missed include the Cherry, Bacon, Gorgonzola or the Spicy Sausage with Blueberry & Goat Cheese or the Pear, Caramelized Onion, White Cheddar!

 The Gorge White House is the perfect place to relax in the afternoon with a glass of wine or cider and enjoy amazing views of Hood River Valley!

 Our final stop on the tour was Sakura Ridge for a farm tour and dessert buffet.
-This gorgeous bed and breakfast is perched on 72 acres with amazing views of Mt.
+This gorgeous bed and breakfast are perched on 72 acres with amazing views of Mt.
 Hood.
 The farm has thousands of fruit trees and their flowers are beyond amazing.

 Filled with gorgeous pastries and amazing photos from our days' adventures we headed back to Portland.
-This day tour of Multnomah Falls and Hood River was truly amazing.
+This day's tour of Multnomah Falls and Hood River was truly amazing.
 I can't thank OXO and Travel Oregon enough for putting together this trip for us.